 Program on Cyber Security Studies (PCSS)

 The Marshall Center has developed a comprehensive program to explore the increasing domestic, international and transnational challenges in cyber security.
-Our goal is to provide a comprehensive, policy-focused, non-technical cyber security program that emphasizes and teaches senior key leaders how to best make informed decisions on cyber policy, strategy and planning within the framework of whole-of-government cooperation and approaches.
-The program helps participants appreciate the nature and magnitude of today’s threats and develops a common understanding of the lexicon, best practices, and current cyber initiatives within the public and private sectors.
-The program is taught by world leaders in cyber security and allows participants to network and establish contacts with other cyber-focused professionals.
+Our goal is to provide a comprehensive, policy-focused, non-technical cyber security program that teaches key senior leaders how to best make informed decisions on cyber policy, strategy and planning within the framework of whole-of-government cooperation and approaches.
+The program helps participants appreciate the nature and magnitude of today’s threats and develops a common understanding of the lexicon, best practices and current cyber initiatives within the public and private sectors.
+The program is taught by world leaders in cyber security and provides participants the opportunity to network and establish contacts with other cyber-focused professionals.

 - Cultivating critical and strategic thinking on transnational cyber security challenges

 - Strengthening the foundation for cooperative approaches to shared cyber security challenges

 The Marshall Center’s PCSS provides senior government officials with the professional knowledge and capabilities to deal with transnational cyber security challenges.
 The program is tailored for senior officials responsible for developing or influencing cyber legislation, policies or practices.
 It is not a technical program.
 Participation is open only to serving government officials and is ideal for diplomats, legislators, ministerial staffs, policy-makers, military and law enforcement officers, and other officials involved in cyber security serving throughout the whole of government.